 We had arrived at the farm in late February, and March passed like a fuzz ball in the wind.
 I watched wide-eyed as men unloaded a new shipment of animals each week.
 Sharon was appointed mother’s helper, but Ruby and I begged for outside chores.
 Sharon seemed determined to tolerate our move to Willow and seldom complained until she heard there were only five students in her ninth-grade class, and they were all girls.
-But I was glad the girls outnumbered the boys in my fifth-grade class.
+But I was glad the girls outnumbered the boys in my seventh-grade class.

 Until the animals arrived our move to Willow was nothing but a change in house, teachers, and classmates.
 Mom said that our farm home was small compared to our Ashley Springs home.
 And I suppose it was, but it seemed big to me, although it wasn’t nearly so fancy.